How to Plant, Grow and Prune Ilex, common name Holly

 Holly - Latin name Ilex, is a familiar, favourite garden shrub.
 Holly is an evergreen, slow-growing shrub, with bright variegated leaves and colourful berries.

 We associate hollies with Christmas, and Holly is a good shrub for winter interest in a garden.
+Its foliage is excellent for use in a homemade Christmas wreath.
 The brightly variegated foliage and bright red berries will cheer up a dark corner.
 Plus, blackbirds, fieldfares, redwings and thrushes will eat the berries.

-Holly is useful shrub to plant in difficult areas as it is tough and once planted,it usually thrives.
+Holly is a useful shrub to plant in difficult areas as it is tough and, once planted, it usually thrives.

-Many consider the fact that Holly is slow growing a drawback.
+Many consider the fact that Holly is slow-growing a drawback.
 That's obviously the case if you are looking for fast growing evergreen shrubs, but sometimes having a slow-growing shrub is an advantage.
-It will remain compact in its allotted space for some time, not swamp the adjacent plants, and will not need to be pruned to contain it.
+It will remain compact in its allotted space for some time, not overwhelm the adjacent plants, and will not require pruning to contain it.

-Ilex aquifolium is a native to the UK and Europe.
-Shrubs vary in size from small compact varieties to very large trees,
+Ilex aquifolium is native to the UK and Europe.
+Shrubs vary in size from small compact varieties to large trees,

 Where to plant Holly

-For the best variegated Hollies should be planted in sun or at least partial shade.
-Non variegated varieties will survive in shade even deep shade. .
+To achieve the best variegated foliage on the Holly, it should be planted in full sun or partial shade.
+Non-variegated varieties will survive in shade, even deep shade.
 Hollies look well in a shrub or woodland border, and also as a specimen shrub.
 Given that they are slow growing, buying a more mature specimen may be a good idea.
-There are many evergreen shrubs which are fast growing if you want to create a screen or privacy but Holly is not one of them.
+There are many evergreen shrubs which are fast growing if you want to create a screen or privacy, but Holly is not one of them.
 It can take up to 20 -25 years for a Holly Shrub or Tree to reach maturity and full size.
 Slow growing can also be an advantage.
 If you have ever planted a shrub in an ideal spot only to discover within a couple of years or so it's getting too big for its allocated space, you will know then the dilemma of either moving it, or very regular pruning to keep it in check.

-Hollies do self seed around the garden as the birds consume the berries.
+Hollies self-seed around the garden as the birds consume the berries.

 How to get attractive berries on Hollies - you need both sexes

-One of the main attractions of Hollies is the berries, and the reason many gardeners grow Hollies.
+One of the main attractions of Hollies is the berries, with great winter interest.
 To get berries, it is necessary to have male and female plants, which might appear easy at first glance, but the names are very confusing.
-A popular variety, Golden King, is female, Golden Queen is male, similarly Silver Milkmaid is male, which is all very confusing.
+A popular variety, Golden King, is female, Golden Queen is male; similarly, Silver Milkmaid is male, which is all very confusing.

 Because of the confusing nomenclature, the only way to be sure you are buying the correct sex of hollies for berries is to check the label/research or ask when buying the shrub to make sure you get a male and female variety.
 Illustrated above left is Ilex aquifolium 'Argentea marginata' which is a broad-leaved silver holly, (female) which is a popular variety widely available.
 A male shrub needs to be planted nearby for it to produce berries.
-Illustrated above centre is Ilex × altaclerensis 'Golden King' which is also female.
+Illustrated above centre is Ilex × altaclerensis 'Golden King', which is also female.
+A self-fertile variety is J.C van Tol, attractive berries, although without the spikey leaves.

-Hollies are good in a wildlife garden as the berries as they provide an invaluable food source.
-Great winters colour in the variegated foliage and you can bring in to decorate the house.
+Hollies are good in a wildlife garden as the berries providing an invaluable food source.
+Great winter colour in the variegated foliage, and you can bring it in to decorate the house.

 The slow growing nature of Holly means that pruning is not essential.